 The Red Prayer Plant (Maranta leuconeura) is unique because at night, the leaves fold, hence its name, like hands folded into prayer.

-Red Prayer Plant will look great in hanging baskets because of the pink color on the underside of its leaves.
-Red Prayer Plants tolerate low-light environments but may need more light for leaves to unfold fully
+Red Prayer Plant will look great in hanging baskets because of the pink color on its leaves’ underside.
+Red Prayer Plants tolerate low-light environments but may need more light for leaves to unfold fully.
+They are native to the rainforests of Brazil, and although this houseplant is somewhat tolerant of low light conditions.
+We have ours in our entryway several feet away from a south-facing window on the lower-shelf on our entryway table.

 Areca Palms (Dypsis lutescens) are excellent air purifiers and can also act as a humidifier for your indoor space!